Netboot the server installer via UEFI PXE on ARM (aarch64, arm64) and x86_64 (amd64)

 So, the TFTP root folder should look like this now:

-Finally, let’s customise the GRUB menu so we can install our target image by fetching it directly over the internet.
+Customize the GRUB menu to install the target image by fetching it directly over the internet:

 menuentry "Install Ubuntu Server (Focal 20.04.5) (Pull the iso from web)" {